EwenG/replique.el/README.md

 The main javascript files emitted using the `replique/output-main-js-file` command internally uses the port number of the Replique REPL.
 If the port number changes across REPL session, the main javascript files must be updated accordingly.
 Fortunately, Replique handles this for you and updates all main javascript files found in the project directory on REPL startup.

 Replique internally serves javascript files on a different domain than your web server, using cross domain requests.
 As a consequence, your web server must allow cross domain requests to be performed during development.
 In particular, the [content security policy](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#Content-Security-Policy) HTTP headers must not be set to forbid these.
 Of course, this does not affects production environments.

+### Starting a Clojure REPL

+Replique does not support the use of the `clojure.main/repl` because Replique relies on the customization of the REPL to keep track of the current namespace.
+The `replique.interactive/repl` function should be used in place of `clojure.main/repl`. `replique.interactive/repl` supports the same options than `clojure.main/repl`.

 ## Javascript files reloading